patientplatypus/newsly_project/README.md

 * Vue App is on the left, and Phoenix is on the right, separated by the HTTP/socket pipes connecting them.
 * Vue diagram is program down by components on the top and Vuex (state management) on the bottom
 * Phoenix is organized by MVC pattern and a link to AWS.
-3. Remember this diagram is here as an aide to understanding.
+3. Remember this diagram is here as an aid to understanding.
 If it is not useful, do not use it!

 # Useful Bash Commands
 ## For the Phoenix Backend
-1. To start your Phoenix app:
+1. To *typically* start a phoenix backend you would perform the following commands.
+(We don't do that in this case as we use a Dockerfile)

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`